pacs-course/pacs-examples/Examples/src/Horner/README.md

 otherwise you do not have the header files.
-If you have a standard istallation you may put `/usr/include`, If you use the module system for the PACS course the value of `mkTbbInc` is set through an envoronmental variable.
+If you have a standard istallation you may put `/usr/include`, If you use the module system for the PACS course the value of `mkTbbInc` is set through an environmental variable.

-If you want to compile the parallel version of the example d
+If you want to compile the parallel version of the example do

     make parallel